PythonHacker24/concordium-local-chain/README.md

 # Concordium LC1C

-The Concordium LC1C GUI tool is built using Tauri and Rust.
+The Concordium LC1C GUI tool source code built using Tauri and Rust.
+LC1C allows to launch a custom local chain on local OS in less than two minutes.

 ## Prerequisites